matthewfaw/mixnmatch/README.md

 or on k8s using one of the scripts in `experiment_running` folder.

 The project assumes the following environment variables have been set:
-- `GCLOUD_DATASET_BUCKET_BASE`: The base bucket name where datasets and experiment results will be stored.
+- `GCLOUD_DATASET_BUCKET`: The base bucket name where datasets and experiment results will be stored.
 E.g. `gs://your-bucket-name`
 - `GCLOUD_PROJECT`: The project name associated with all Google cloud resources you're using.
 Note that this can be different from your google cloud project name.

 The infrastructure for running all code in this project can be created by